-and the "distance" $d(p,q)$ from a point $p\in M$ to another point $q\in M$ is defined to be the infimum of the lengths of all piecewise smooth curves $c: [a,b]\to M$ with $c(a) = p$ and $c(b) = q$.
+and the "distance" $d(p,q)$ from a point $p\in M$ to another point $q\in M$ is defined as the infimum of the lengths of all piecewise $C^\infty$ curves $c: [a,b]\to M$ with $c(a) = p$ and $c(b) = q$.
 We shall note that a Finsler metric is in general not reversible, i.e., $F(v)\ne F(-v)$ for a general vector $v\in TM$.
 As a consequence, the distance $d$ is in general not symmetric.
-Geodesics are characterized in local coordinates by
+The distance is realized by geodesics, which are characterized in local coordinates by

 where